-Sandra Zegarra Patow is a Peruvian artist currently studying IMD (Interactive Media Design) at the Royal Academy of Arts in The Hague.
-She has a deep connection with her Peruvian roots and composes images that are in poetic harmony with the odd.
-Through distorted bodies, dreamy patterns and out of nature colors she invites people to look into her mind.
+I am Sandra Zegarra Patow, a Peruvian artist graduated from IMD (Interactive Media Design) at the Royal Academy of Arts in The Hague.
+I have a deep connection with my Peruvian roots and I create images that lay at the intersection of harmony and odd.
+Through distorted bodies, dreamy patterns, and by using nature`s color pallete, the artworks that I conceive, invite the viewers to catch a glimpse of my mind.

 I was born in Lima, Peru in 1987 and at the age of six, I moved with my parents and my four-year-old little brother to Rotterdam.
 I grew up and spent most of my life in The Netherlands.
 Growing up, I remember I would spend my free time dancing, recording stories, and making songs with my younger brother.
 Straight after school, I would go home to watch my ‘novellas ‘ – one of the few possibilities to be connected with my South American roots.

 At the age of 16, I went to the Hofplein Theatre to learn acting, dancing, and singing to become an actress.
 At that time I got a camera from my mother as a present.
 From that moment, I felt more drawn to photography than to theatre school.

 Quickly I realized that I wanted to do this on a professional level.
 I went then to study at the Graphic Design Academy where I was allowed to skip a class due to my progress.

 After 6 successful years, I graduated from the Royal Acedemy of Arts with an IMD Bachelor’s degree.
 After I completed my studies I went to work for a brief time at the Eye Museum in Amsterdam for a couple of VR reality exhibitions.
 Meanwhile, I continued working on my photography projects.